SaxyPandaBear/Diskord/README.md

 Diskord
 =======

-My dumb attempt at making a Kotlin API wrapper for Discord.
+My dumb attempt at making a Kotlin wrapper for the [Discord API](https://discordapp.com/developers/docs/intro)

 #### Why...?